mcm1957/ioBroker.refoss/README.md

 MIT License

+Copyright (c) 2025 zhaochuanling zhaochuanling8@gmail.com,
-Copyright (c) 2024 Bluefox dogafox@gmail.com and Refoss support@refoss.net
+Bluefox dogafox@gmail.com and
+Refoss support@refoss.net

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal